-When Alice Butcher was born in 1780, in Cambridgeshire, England, her father, John Butcher, was 36 and her mother, Elizabeth Empey, was 29.
-She married William Askew on 25 June 1780, in Swavesey, Cambridgeshire, England, United Kingdom.
-They were the parents of at least 1 son.
+When Alice Butcher was born about 1780, in Over, Cambridgeshire, England, United Kingdom, her father, John Butcher, was 37 and her mother, Elizabeth Eapy, was 30.
+She married John Fisher on 22 April 1805, in Over, Cambridgeshire, England, United Kingdom.
+They were the parents of at least 3 sons and 5 daughters.
 She lived in Graveley, Huntingdonshire, England, United Kingdom for about 10 years.
-She was buried in Graveley, Cambridgeshire, England, United Kingdom.
+She died before 20 April 1867, in Graveley, Cambridgeshire, England, United Kingdom, and was buried in Graveley, Cambridgeshire, England, United Kingdom.

 Do you know Alice?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account